d4n3sh/thedaneshproject/content/posts/2008-05-15-my-streamyx-is-screwed-again.md

 ---
 [<img loading="lazy" class="alignnone size-full wp-image-241" title="streamyx.gif" src="/wp-content/uploads/2007/07/streamyx.gif" alt="Streamyx" width="150" height="60" />][1]

 My [Streamyx][2] is screwed again.
-Actually it&#8217;s been like that for a month now.
+Actually it's been like that for a month now.
 The speed is nominal in the mornings but after 8pm the speed drops to 1/4 the normal.
 My last bandwidth test came up with 104.4 Kbits/download and 290Kbits/upload.
-Looks like someone&#8217;s overselling bandwidth again, you think so?
+Looks like someone's overselling bandwidth again, you think so?
 Or could it be a simple port overload?

 I reported the case last week and was assigned a case and an engineer.
 They call me up 1 day later to verify.
 I said no one showed up, they gave me a number to call.
 I called and was informed that the engineer should have already attended to me.
 Further investigation revealed that the engineer never showed up, he excuse was &#8220;there were too many students around the exchange box for me to work on it&#8221;, literally.
 That was it, I never heard back.

 Today, couple of days later I called Streamyx again.
 To my surprise the agent said my case was resolved and closed.
-I said &#8220;NO, it&#8217;s still da same&#8221;.
+I said &#8220;NO, it's still da same&#8221;.
 We went on again with the normal chat till she finally logged a new case and assigned a new engineer to the case.
 Also, I was advice to email some screen shots.

 See for yourself,